Berlin Business Park

 More Infos

-The first building zone, the so-called “Business Quarter”, constitutes about 130.000 m2 of offices, hotels, gastronomy, trade and services.
-This quarter features a flexible pattern of buildings of varying heights and sizes which, in their relation to each other, generate public exterior spaces.
+The first development zone, called the “Business Quarter,” covers 6 hectares with around 130,000 square meters of space for offices, hotels, gastronomy, retail, and services.
+This quarter features a flexible layout with buildings of varying heights and sizes, creating diverse public spaces.

 Client: Berlin Airports (Berliner Flughäfen), Airport Berlin-Schönefeld GmbH